cirosantilli/linux-cheat/grub.md

 If for example you install a new Linux distro, and you want to restore your old distro's GRUB configuration, you must log into the old distro and do `grub-install`, therefore telling your system via the MBR to use the installation parameters given on the old distro.

+### os_prober

+Looks for several OS and adds them automatically to GRUB menu.

+Recognizes Linux and Windows.

+TODO how to use it

 ## Bibliography

 -   <http://www.dedoimedo.com/computers/grub-2.html>

     Great configuration tutorial.